On this page:

 People can help prevent kidney stones by making changes in their fluid intake.
 Depending on the type of kidney stone a person has, changes in the amounts of sodium, animal protein, calcium, and oxalate consumed can also help.

 Drinking enough fluids each day is the best way to help prevent most types of kidney stones.
 Health care providers recommend that a person drink 2 to 3 liters of fluid a day.
 People with cystine stones may need to drink even more.
-Though water is best, other fluids may also help prevent kidney stones, such as citrus drinks.
+Though water is best, other fluids may also help prevent kidney stones, such as orange juice or lemonade.
+Talk with your health care provider if you can’t drink the recommended amount due to other health problems, such as urinary incontinence, urinary frequency, or kidney failure.

 Recommendations based on the specific type of kidney stone include the following: